-- 1. The Election Procedures shall must identify an third party administrator for the election., if other than the non candidate NC Election Committee. - 2.
-The election must be officiated by the third party election administrator named in the procedures.
-However, if the designated third party election administrator cannot fulfill their responsibilities, the Neighborhood Council shall must immediately notify DONE so that a mutually agreed upon replacement third party election administrator can be secured. - 3.
-Include a statement that Candidates for the governing board of a Neighborhood Council may not serve in any election administrative capacity, including the handling/counting of ballots, voter/candidate registration/verification, and the interpretation of election materials for voters. - 4.
-The third party election administrator shall be responsible for the following duties: - (a) Processing of candidates including verification of eligibility. - (b) Processing of voters including pre-registration and verification of eligibility as applicable. - (c) Distributing and receiving ballots from the voters. - (d) Verifying any provisional ballots. - (e) Counting the ballots. - (f) Issuing the election results. - (g) Securing and submitting all election materials for records retention.
+1. The Election Procedures must identify a neutral Third Party Election Administrator for the election.

+2. The election must be officiated by the Third Party Election Administrator named in the procedures.
+However, if the designated Third Party Election Administrator cannot fulfill their responsibilities, the Neighborhood Council must immediately notify DONE so that a mutually agreed upon replacement Third Party Election Administrator can be secured.

+3. Candidates for the governing board of a Neighborhood Council may not serve in any election administrative capacity, including the handling/counting of ballots, voter/candidate registration/verification, and the interpretation of election materials for voters.

+4. The Third Party Election Administrator shall be responsible for the following duties:

+(a) Processing of candidates including verification of eligibility.

+- (b) Processing of voters including pre-registration and verification of eligibility as applicable. - (c) Distributing and receiving ballots from the voters. - (d) Verifying any provisional ballots. - (e) Counting the ballots. - (f) Issuing the election results. - (g) Securing and submitting all election materials for records retention.

-CHAPTER VIII.
+5. The Third Party Election Administrator may utilize the staff, material, equipment and facility resources of the Neighborhood Council or DONE to assist them in carrying out the election administration duties.
+Provided, however, that the following conditions are met:

+- (a) That none of the candidates for the governing board may participate in any way in the administration of the election. - (b) Written procedures must be developed that specify the roles and responsibilities of all parties participating in the administration of the election. - (c) The Third Party Election Administrator must maintain the ultimate authority and responsibility for the administration of the election.